pl453s/linux-mint-gnome/README.md

 **New version based on Ubuntu Impish Indri with Gnome 40 in preparation for the next major Linux Mint release**
-**Check the development (new Welcome screen, new Gnome Customization, new themes...) in 'NEXT/packages'**
+**- Check the development (new Welcome screen, new Gnome Customization, new themes...) in 'NEXT/packages'**
-**Or just take the tour here:** [https://github.com/pl453s/linux-mint-gnome/blob/main/NEXT/github/tour.md](https://github.com/pl453s/linux-mint-gnome/blob/main/NEXT/github/tour.md)
+**- Or just take the tour here:** [https://github.com/pl453s/linux-mint-gnome/blob/main/NEXT/github/tour.md](https://github.com/pl453s/linux-mint-gnome/blob/main/NEXT/github/tour.md)

 # Linux Mint Gnome